ablorp/ablorp.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 A high school sophomore from the San Francisco Bay Area with a strong interest in science, engineering, math and finance, Adam holds a year-round internship at a [robotics startup](https://watneyrobotics.com) in San Francisco.
-Adam aspires to become a quant trading roboticist like his eldest brother, who has inspired in Adam a curiosity in all things robotic.
+Adam aspires to formulate the most important unsolved problems in robotics for his generation, so others can begin to solve them.

 Adam loves rock climbing because it's like solving a puzzle: connecting the dots forward to envision a new path of ascent.
 From mechanical engineering to computational biology, Adam's [projects](https://adamcheong.com/projects/) since 7th grade have won numerous STEM fair awards.
 On quiet evenings, Adam enjoys playing the guitar and listening to his favorite artists.